A Most Fascinating Genius

 The Bubble Bursts

-Of course, shrewd traders today can see where this is going.
+Of course, shrewd traders today can see where this was going.

-One day, a nobleman tried to turn his paper money back into gold and discovered the government had been printing more paper notes than it could back with precious metal.
-Word got around and people rushed to convert their paper money into gold.
+One day, a nobleman tried to turn his paper money back into gold and discovered the government had been printing more paper notes than it could back with the precious metal.
+Word got around, and people rushed to convert their paper money into gold.

 Then, in 1720, in an action that has a familiar ring to it, the whole shaky edifice came tumbling down, which, as the New School explains, plunged “France and Europe into a severe economic crisis.”